leonletto/algo-pfsense/wireguard.md

 * Locate the WireGuard configuration file for the user `router` in `configs/<ip_addr>/wireguard/router.conf`.

 * Create a new [WireGuard Tunnel](https://docs.netgate.com/pfsense/en/latest/vpn/wireguard/settings.html#wireguard-tunnel-settings) and add a [WireGuard Peer](https://docs.netgate.com/pfsense/en/latest/vpn/wireguard/settings.html#wireguard-peer-settings) in pfSense using the information from the configuration file.
 Note that you need to add CIDR suffixes to the network addresses for the tunnel.
+In the field **Peer WireGuard Address** enter `10.49.0.1, 2001:db8:a160::1`, the addresses to be used for gateway monitoring.

 ![](images/wg-tunnel.jpg)